 In those moments, we need to be prepared.
 Keep up to date on local happenings so you can be on alert if you need to be.
 Take a self-defense class, martial arts class, or educate yourself in some way to be able to protect yourself.
 Be knowledgeable about what you should do in different types of situations.

 Download tracking apps like bSafe to connect with family so that if something does go wrong, they are instantly alerted.
-Some apps, like Personal Safety-Panic Alarm, does the same thing and also has a loud panic alarm that you can activate if you’re in danger.
+Some apps do the same thing and also have a loud panic alarm that you can activate if you’re in danger.
+Just search Panic Alarm in your device’s app store.

 In addition, there are many simple things that can be done to reduce the likelihood of being targeted or can change your attacker’s mind about choosing you.
 You’d be amazed at what tips and tricks you can learn from just a little research online, at the library, in community classes, or from videos that could save your life.